anthonyjn08/the-recipe-hotspot/README.md

 * [Pixabay](https://pixabay.com/) - The placeholder image and image of the BBQ Ribs come from Pixaby.
 Images used on user recipes are all provided by the recipe uploader.
 * [Google Fonts](https://fonts.google.com/) - This was used to import the Roboto and Caveat fonts used on the website.
 * [Font Awesome](https://fontawesome.com/) - This was used for icons on across the site such as on buttons and the likes heart.
-* [Kevin Edwards/Kreeeytivitee](https://www.instagram.com/kreeeytivitee/?hl=en) - My childhood friends of nearly 30 years who designed my websites logo.
+* [Kevin Edwards/Kreeeytivitee](https://www.instagram.com/kreeeytivitee/?hl=en) - My childhood friends of nearly 30 years who designed the website logo.

 ### **Code**